oreofeolurin/json-pick-keys/README.md

 ## Usage

 `json-pick-keys` helps you pick keys for inclusion and exclusion using space separated values.
-You can also rename the keys.
+You can also rename and redact the keys.

 Examples: